 Stein Center Events

-The papers presented at this colloquium will be published in a Spring 2021 issue of the Fordham Law Review.
+October 15 - 16, 2021: Colloquium on Subversive Lawyering.
+The papers presented at this colloquium will be published in Volume 90 of the Fordham Law Review.

 November 21, 2019: Benjamin H. Barton discussed his book, Fixing Law Schools, From Collapse to the Trump Bump and Beyond (NYU Press, December 2019), which details the challenges faced by American law schools over the past decade.

 October 24, 2019: The Fordham-Stein Prize was awarded to Barbara D. Underwood, Solicitor General of New York.
 Click here for event details and here for Stein Prize details.

 October 11, 2019: Colloquium on Corporate Lawyers.
 The papers presented at this colloquium are published in the Fordham Law Review, Vol. 88 No. 5 (April 2020) available at http://fordhamlawreview.org/issuescategory/april-2020-vol-88-no-5/

 June 10–11, 2019: Sixth Annual Criminal Justice Ethics Schmooze, co-sponsored by Brooklyn Law School, Cardozo Law School, Hofstra Law School’s Monroe H. Freedman Institute for the Study of Legal Ethics, New York Law School’s Institute for Professional Ethics, and Touro Law Center.